jumpingjoy/watchnationpro/index.md

         name: 'Apple Watch Series 6 Review vs SE vs 3'
 - "@context": http://schema.org
   "@type": ItemList
-  name: What's the Best Smartwatches for Women and girls?
+  name: What's the Best Smartwatches?
 Reviews, Ratings & Buying Guide
-  description: Find Out Which is the BEST Smartwatches for Women and girls on the market in 2021.
+  description: Find Out Which is the BEST Smartwatches on the market in 2021.
 See Which Ones Have FREE...shipping.
-Womens smartwatch helps ladies be better at family, work, health, sports, and smartwatch apps.
+Smartwatch helps men, ladies and kids to be better at family, work, health, sports, and more.
 But, not all are designed the same.
 We've reviewed and found that...
   itemListElement:
   - "@type": ListItem
     position: 1